Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/developing-rust.md

 ## Program Entrypoint

-Programs export a known entrypoint symbol which the Solana runtime looks up and calls when invoking a program.
-Solana supports multiple versions of the BPF loader and the entrypoints may vary between them.
+Programs export a known entrypoint symbol which the Domichain runtime looks up and calls when invoking a program.
+Domichain supports multiple versions of the BPF loader and the entrypoints may vary between them.
 Programs must be written for and deployed to the same loader.
 For more details see the [FAQ section on Loaders](./faq.md#loaders).